cloudxabide/tech-notes/Blog-Manifests/Medium.com-Blogs/enabling_aks_preview_features.md

+# How to enable preview Features?

+## KataVMIsovalation
 ```
 #az feature register --namespace "Microsoft.ContainerService" --name "KataVMIsolationPreview"
 Once the feature 'KataVMIsolationPreview' is registered, invoking 'az provider register -n Microsoft.ContainerService' is required to get the change propagated